g8os/EFBD/docs/config.md

 ## file

 Configuration of 0-Disk services using a single config file is also supported. **This should never be used for production**, and is only really meant for use by developers working on the 0-Disk repository.
 Because of this, no guarantees are made about backwards compatibility of its format.
 If you're using 0-Disk services in an ecosystem of things, or in production, you should be realy using the [etcd][etcd]-based configuration.
-Please take a lookg at the [etcd section](#etcd) section for more information on how to use and enable it.
+Please take a look at the [etcd section](#etcd) section for more information on how to use and enable it.

 ### Reading data